Gui1111RIbeiro/App_Campo_Minado/README.md

 # Project Description

 This project was developed as part of my study on the flutter framework.
 I was curious how to develop a mobile app, so I started to study and develop many apps to improve.
-[Describe]
+In this project, I made a minefield similar to minesweeper, learning how to use time in flutter and explored a lot about the functions of buttons, such as onTap, onHold, Switch buttons.

 # 📁 Access the Project